ColoradoMediaProject/migrahack/README.md

 ### [More information](https://coloradomigrahack.school.blog/)

 ### About this site
-The data here is available for Migrahack participants to use in their projects.
-In each folder you'll find a description of the data, a link to the source, a folder with the original dataset and a cleaned-up dataset.
+This data is intended for participants in the Sept.
+27-28 Colorado Migrahack to use in their projects, with funding provided by the [Colorado Media Project](https://coloradomediaproject.com/).
+In each folder you'll typically find a description of the data, a link to the source, a folder with the original dataset and a cleaned-up dataset.